Location Managers

 Location managers running DOC, Heritage NZ, iwi, council permits across North and South Island

 Here is how this works in practice.
-Our location managers run access agreements, permit applications, neighbour notification, and on-day site ops across DOC conservation land (Fiordland, Tongariro, Aoraki/Mount Cook, Mount Aspiring, Westland Tai Poutini, Abel Tasman, Whanganui, Te Urewera national parks), Heritage NZ Pouhere Taonga-listed architecture (Wellington's Old State Buildings, Auckland Art Gallery, Christchurch heritage estate), local council jurisdictions (Auckland Council, The capital City Council, Christchurch City Council, Queenstown Lakes District Council, Dunedin City Council), and private land across rural North Island (Hobbiton Matamata, Wairarapa, Bay of Islands) and South Island (Mackenzie Country, Glenorchy, Wanaka, West Coast).
+Our location managers run access agreements, permit applications, neighbour notification, and on-day site ops across DOC conservation land (Fiordland, Tongariro, Aoraki/Mount Cook, Mount Aspiring, Westland Tai Poutini, Abel Tasman, Whanganui, Te Urewera national parks), Heritage NZ Pouhere Taonga-listed build style (Wellington's Old State Buildings, Auckland Art Gallery, Christchurch heritage estate), local council jurisdictions (Auckland Council, The capital City Council, Christchurch City Council, Queenstown Lakes District Council, Dunedin City Council), and private land across rural North Island (Hobbiton Matamata, Wairarapa, Bay of Islands) and South Island (Mackenzie Country, Glenorchy, Wanaka, West Coast).

 Here is how this works in practice.
 Permit applications stack DOC fees (escalating with crew size and impact), council production fees, Waka Kotahi NZ Transport Agency road-closure approvals, Maritime NZ water-access permits, CAA Part 102 commercial drone certifications, and Heritage NZ Pouhere Taonga sign-offs.
 We set up Screen Auckland / Auckland Unlimited, Screen The capital / The capitalNZ, ChristchurchNZ Film, and Film Otago Southland regional office liaison for fast-tracked permit applications.

 Here is the short of it.
-Our location managers keep working relationships with kaumātua and runanga across these territories with documented pōwhiri / karakia / kawa-compliance protocols and tikanga-compliant cultural-advisor sign-off on filming days.
+Our location managers keep working relationships with kaumātua and runanga across these areas with logged pōwhiri / karakia / kawa-compliance protocols and tikanga-compliant cultural-advisor sign-off on filming days.
 The LOTR / Hobbit / Avatar / Power of the Dog wilderness-shooting heritage anchors our location-managing body-level knowledge.
 ACC universal accident cover protects all crew on location.
 WorkSafe NZ governs site safety.
 GST 15 percent applies.
 NZSPG 25 percent grant offsets qualifying location spend.

 ACT 03